alanwhite1203/alanwhite1203.github.io/EqSpread.md

 The use of spread options is widespread for hedge, speculation, and basis risk mitigation.
 Spread options allow investors to simultaneously take positions in two assets and profit from their price difference.

-Spread options are mainly traded in equity, currency, and fixed income markets.